Lee Mays

-Lee Mays Jr. (born September 18, 1978) is a former professional American football wide receiver who played for the Pittsburgh Steelers of the National Football League (NFL).
+Lee Mays Jr. (born September 18, 1978) is an American former professional football wide receiver who played for the Pittsburgh Steelers of the National Football League (NFL).
 He was part of their Super Bowl XL championship team over the Seattle Seahawks.

-Personal

-His parents are Lee Mays Sr. and Mary Williams.

-High school years
+Early life

 Mays attended Westfield High School in Houston, Texas and was a letterman in football and track.
 In football, he garnered First-team All-District honors as a senior, and Honorable Mention All-District honors as a junior.